 Volunteer Roles and Handbooks

-Regional Event Volunteer and Friends of Skidmore Athletics Volunteer are two other positions available which are not on a five-year cycle.
-Contact the staff liaison for your class for details on those positions.
+Friends of Skidmore Athletics Volunteer is one position that is not on a five-year cycle.
+Contact the staff liaison for your class for details on this position.
 Need to get in contact with your staff liaison?
 Click here for our staff directory.

 Alumni Admissions Contact